Preferences

 When you view a Contemplate page in your browser,

-you can change most of these preferences for the current view
+you can a few of these preferences for the current view

-only by passing the preference name (with spaces changed to underscores)
+only by passing the preference name (changed to lower case)

 and value into the Contemplate script through the query string.